ReedTh/RL_snake_game/README.md

 ## Requirements

-- Python 3.x
+- Python 3.xx
 - Pygame
 - NumPy
 - Matplotlib
-- (Optional) PyTorch or TensorFlow (depending on your neural network framework)
+- PyTorch or TensorFlow (depending on your neural network framework)

 ---